projectcalico/calico/calico-cloud/index.md

 - **Faster troubleshooting**

-    Enable faster troubleshooting of Kubernetes workloads and applications with Service Graph, Packet Capture, anomaly detection, and performance hotspots, leading to shorter time-to-resolution, less application downtime, and improved quality of service
+    Enable faster troubleshooting of Kubernetes workloads and applications with Service Graph, Packet Capture, anomaly detection, and performance hotspots, leading to shorter time-to-resolution, less application downtime, and improved quality of service.

 #### Don't have a Calico cluster?
 Easy...